Avoid Paying for 901 & 902 Phone Calls

 - 902: 0,56€ from a landline and 2,82€ from a mobile

-Neither 901 nor 902 numbers were set up originally with the idea of companies making a profit, however they continued to be promoted as the “only” way to get in touch with a company.
+Neither 901 nor 902 numbers were set up originally with the idea of companies making a profit, however they continue to be promoted.

-By law, electricity and gas companies in Spain must offer a freephone number – check your last invoice and avoid using their 902 numbers.
+By law, electricity and gas companies in Spain must offer a freephone number.
+Check your last invoice where it must be shown.

-Any number that begins with either 901 or 902 has a “normal” number associated to it, where you can get exactly the same information or services, it’s just a matter of finding that number.
+Any number that begins with either 901 or 902 has a “normal” number associated to it, it’s just a matter of finding that number.

-There are quite a few websites that have been set up where you can type in a 901 or 902 number and the normal number will be shown (such as www.nmn900.com).
-However websites offering alternative numbers are not official and could be used as a scam to get your personal details when you call.
-It’s a good idea to use the 901/902 number once and request that the company gives you their normal number so you can use it in the future.
+Websites that offer a list of alternative numbers for 901 & 902 lines are not official and could be used as a scam to get your personal data.
+Use the 901/902 number once and request that the company gives you their normal number so you can use it in the future.

 Another way to find the phone number, especially for banks, is to look on the website for the number when calling from abroad.
 This will be a normal phone number with +34 for Spain in front.

-It would seem logical that companies just use a “normal” number, however phone companies offer incentives in order to avoid this.
-In this way the phone company can offer their flat rate tariffs to the public, but know that the majority of people will need to call a 901 or 902 number from time to time.
+Phone companies offer their clients a flat rate tariff, but exclude these numbers knowing that the majority of people will need to call a 901 or 902 line from time to time.

-If you need to find a phone number, avoid using directory enquiry services – those numbers that begin with 118.
+If you need to find a phone number, avoid using directory enquiry services (numbers that begin with 118).
 Some of these companies charge up to 4€ per minute from a landline and even more from a mobile

 Additionally they will very politely ask if you want them to connect you to the requested number – don’t do it as they will continue to charge you at their premium rates leading to a 10 minute call costing 40€.

-If you need a phone number, check online at the Yellow Pages.
+If you need a phone number, just Google the company.